I KEY TERMS

 The legality of fantasy sports has been hotly contested in the past few years.
 Although the UIGEA provides a safe harbour for fantasy sports, the safe harbour provides sanctuary only from the proscriptions of the UIGEA itself; it cannot absolve from liability those competitions that run afoul of state or other federal laws.
 Moreover, today's DFS models, with their head-to-head competitions and variation in game play and rules, at times face difficulty in fitting within the contours of the statute's safe harbour.

-A court challenge to daily fantasy sports in New York has cast a cloud over its legality in that state.78 Individuals opposed to gambling filed suit in October 2018, arguing that the state's authorisation of interactive fantasy sports contests violated the state constitution's prohibition on gambling.
-The state supreme court—which is, confusingly, the state's trial, not highest, court—sided with the plaintiffs.
-It reasoned: '[Interactive fantasy sports contests] involve, to a material degree, an element of chance, as the participants win or lose based on the actual statistical performance of groups of selected athletes in future events not under the contestants [players] control or influence.'79 As a result, the court concluded, it cannot be authorised absent a voter referendum approving an amendment to the state constitution.
-New York has since appealed the court's decision.
+A court challenge to daily fantasy sports in New York has cast a cloud over its legality in that state.80 Individuals opposed to gambling filed suit in October 2018, arguing that the state's authorisation of interactive fantasy sports contests violated the state constitution's prohibition on gambling.
+The state supreme court – which is, confusingly, the state's trial, not highest, court – sided with the plaintiffs.
+It reasoned: '[Interactive fantasy sports contests] involve, to a material degree, an element of chance, as the participants win or lose based on the actual statistical performance of groups of selected athletes in future events not under the contestants [players] control or influence.'81 As a result, the court concluded, it cannot be authorised absent a voter referendum approving an amendment to the state constitution.
+In February 2020, a New York appellate court affirmed the lower court's ruling, and the state has appealed to the highest court, the Court of Appeals, for a final determination.82

 Aside from that current activity, only two pre-existing federal district court decisions address fantasy sports in any detail – Humphrey v.
 Viacom Inc et al, No. 06-2768, slip opinion, 2007 WL 1797648 (DNJ 20 June 2007), and Langone v.
 Kaiser, No. 1:12-cv-02073, slip opinion, 2013 WL 5567587 (ND Ill 9 October 2013).